imthatcarlos/eth-tokenized/docs/contracts/Main.md

 ```

 #### function investVehicle(uint \_amountStable, address payable \_tokenAddress) public
-Allows the sender to invest in an Asset represented by the VTToken with the given address, sending their T tokens and receiving VT tokens.
+Allows the sender to invest in an Asset represented by the VehicleToken with the given address, sending their T tokens and receiving VT tokens.
 ```
 The sender must have approved the transfer of T tokens to this contract by calling `approve(thisContractAddress, amount)` on the TToken contract (stable)